AssetMantle/Bug-Bounty/BUGBOUNTY.md

 YELLOW: Minor logical issues

 ## Rewards
-Rewards will be allocated in MNTL tokens based on the severity of the bug disclosed and will be evaluated and rewarded at the discretion of the AssetMantle team.
+Rewards will be allocated in MNTL tokens based on the severity of the bug and will be evaluated and rewarded at the discretion of the AssetMantle team.
-  - Severity RED: 1000$
-  - Severity ORANGE: 500$
-  - Severity Yellow: 100$

 ## Disclosure
 Each bug should be reported by creating an issue including the following details: